Storyhouse hosted a fantastic new festival celebrating the creativity of Chester’s older communities.

 A Trip to the Seaside! celebrated the heyday of the great British seaside holiday from the post-war years until the 1960s, recalling memories of childhood visits to the coast and its exciting attractions.

-The installation, which runs throughout the festival, will include a seaside-themed booth to transport people to their favourite resort and there is also the chance to write or draw a memory on a postcard or create your own special stick of rock.
+The installation, which ran throughout the festival, will include a seaside-themed booth to transport people to their favourite resort and there is also the chance to write or draw a memory on a postcard or create your own special stick of rock.

 A Storyhouse Elders Film Special takes place in the cinema on Thursday, 13 October.

-They are Captain Ken Stacey who spent more than 50 years in the Merchant Navy, Kate Rayner – founder of the Chester chapter of Cycling Without Age, and performance poet Joy France who entered the world of ‘battle rap’ in her 50s and now collaborates with UK rapper and spoken world artist Skully.
+They were Captain Ken Stacey who spent more than 50 years in the Merchant Navy, Kate Rayner – founder of the Chester chapter of Cycling Without Age, and performance poet Joy France who entered the world of ‘battle rap’ in her 50s and now collaborates with UK rapper and spoken world artist Skully.